A Reverse Black Hole Information Problem: How to create an AdS black hole

 We will not address these issues further, because this bipartition of operators into those with known versus unknown data is only a heuristic.
 We are introducing it because it both motivates and will be useful in Sec.~\ref{sec:HowToCoarseGrain}, where we coarse-grain CFT states by integrating over unknown UV data.

 The primary states and descendants with known data span a Hilbert space $\cH_{\tsc L}$. ``$\mathrm{L}$'' denotes the fact that their data is determined by the conformal data of the \textit{light} single-trace primaries (see~\eqref{eq:GFFOPEc} and~\eqref{eq:GFFdim}).
 As discussed, not all states in $\cH_{\tsc L}$ are light, both because there are heavy descendants of light primaries, and because there are primaries dual to high-energy, stationary multi-particle states.
 The primary states (and their descendants) whose associated data is unknowable from the light data span another Hilbert space $\cH_{\tsc H}$.
 To overcome the $1/c$ suppression of corrections to the free approximation, all states in $\cH_{\tsc H}$ are necessarily heavy.
 The bipartition of primaries and descendants splits the full Hilbert space into two: \bne \cH = \cH_{\tsc L} \oplus \cH_{\tsc H} . \ene We call these the integrable and chaotic subspaces, though knowable/unknowable or accessible/inaccessible would also be appropriate names.
 Light/heavy would be appropriate were it not that there are some heavy states in $\cH_{\tsc L}$.
-Notice that, as emphasized before, for the small black holes most of the states in $\cH_{\tsc{H}}$ are not black hole states.
+Note that, as emphasised before, after projecting onto a microcanonical window in the small, unstable black hole mass range, most states in $\cH_{\tsc{H}}$ are \textit{not} black hole states.

 Any descendant state is in the same chaotic or integrable subspace as the primary from which it descends, if we specify conformal dimension or OPE coefficients as the set of data whose uncertainty defines the bipartition.
 This is because conformal symmetry fixes one set of data in terms of the other.
 A primary and its descendants will not generally be in the same microcanonical window of dimensions, depending on the width of the window.